ARTICLE

 A game of universal and total creation.

-In 1939, Xul Solar (1887–1963, Sagittarius) began to devise the concept of panajedrez (panchess), also known as pangame or creole chess, and developed it over the next seven years.
-The game involves two players who deploy their own creations, absorb or sweep away the creations of the other, expand or reduce their own, and all to the extent they wish.
-Classic chess removes pieces from the board until the opponent is cornered and immobilized, while the pangame is an invitation to explore and unfold in company, like a philosophical meditation on one's own development and the development of others, the one's own space and the space of others.
+In 1939, Xul Solar (1887–1963, Sagittarius) began to devise the concept of panajedrez (panchess), also known as pangame or creole chess, and finished it in the next seven years.
+The game involves two players who deploy their own creations, absorb or sweep away those of the other one, expand or reduce their own, and all to the extent they wish.
+The classic chess removes pieces from the board until the opponent is cornered and immobilized, while the pangame is an invitation to explore and unfold in company, like a philosophical meditation on one's and the partner's developments, the own space and the space of others.

 1. The game's structure